-The Folger’s exterior façade is undergoing a seven-month restoration (June through December 2018).
-The soft Georgia marble used in the construction of the Folger 85 years ago—and many other Washington-area buildings—is showing signs of severe weathering.
-By restoring the façade now we are preserving our landmark building for generations of future visitors.
+The restoration project for the Folger’s exterior façade began in 2018 and concluded with a final bas-relief treatment in 2020.
+The soft Georgia marble used in the construction of the Folger 88 years ago—and many other Washington-area buildings—was showing signs of severe weathering.
+Restoring the façade was part of the Folger's important work to preserve our landmark building for generations of future visitors.

-The restoration project will include cleaning the façade’s stone as well as testing the anchors holding the stone to the building.
-Anchors will be replaced as needed.
-We will also change the metal flashing at the roof line with stone.
+The restoration project included cleaning the façade’s stone as well as testing and replacing (as needed) the anchors holding the stone to the building.
+The metal flashing at the roof line was changed out for stone.

-The nine bas reliefs along the front of the building, each of which features a scene from a different Shakespeare play, will also undergo cleaning and conservation treatments.
+The nine bas reliefs along the front of the building, each of which features a scene from a different Shakespeare play, also underwent cleaning and conservation treatments.
 They have been beloved by Folger visitors since the opening of the building in 1932.